Do-si-do: Description

 The actual steps vary in specific dances.

 Considering the amount of space in which to accomplish the figure, the partners might adjust their shoulders slightly diagonally to allow for less sideways movement during the shoulder passes.

-The advancing pass may also be by the left shoulders, although it will be called as a "left do-si-do" or a "see-saw".
+The advancing pass may also be by the left shoulders, although it may be called as a "left do-si-do", "see-saw", "do-si-don't", or "reverse do-si-do".

 While executing this move, women may move their skirts with their hands from side to side (skirtwork), flaring it to the right as right shoulders pass, and to the left as left shoulders pass.
 Men may decide to place their arms on top of each other, in a style very similar to Russian folk dancing.